Modeling ESPN’s Total Quarterback Rating with Game-Level Data With Quantile and Stepwise Regression in R, Python, and Julia

 Introduction

-In this module, you will learn how to reverse engineer the Total Quarterback Rating using data from the 2025 NFL Regular season.
-To reverse enginner QBR, we will use Quantile Regression and you will have the choice of learning it in Julia, R, Python, or multiple languages.
+In this module, you will learn how to model Total Quarterback Rating using only game-level data from the 2025 NFL Regular season.
+To predict QBR, we will use stepwise regression and you will have the choice of learning it in Julia, R, or Python.
+After using stepwise, we will use quantile regression to see for which quantile of quarterbacks we can most accurately predict QBR given the best model we found with stepwise regression.

 Technology Requirement: